 All dogs, whether mixed breed or purebred, are at risk for developing cancer.
-Pet Cancer Awareness Month, observed each May, provides dog owners with information on treatment options, cutting-edge research, and ways to support canine cancer research.
+Pet Cancer Awareness Month provides dog owners with information on treatment options, cutting-edge research, and ways to support canine cancer research.

 Mya's Tale of Hope -- Learn how a diagnosis of osteosarcoma didn't slow Mya down, and how treatment options are helping dogs diagnosed with this disease have more quality time.

 What Dogs Are Teaching Us About Cancer -- Learn about One Health and how canine cancer research not only benefits our dogs, but their people, too.